immutant/immutant.org/news/2011-11-08-deploying-an-application.md

 ## Starting Immutant

-To launch Immutant, use the `lein immutant run` command.
+To launch an Immutant, use the `lein immutant run` command.
 This will start Immutant and give you the console log.
 You'll see lots of log messages that you can ignore - the one to look for should be the last message, and should tell you the app was deployed: